Nathan Healy

 Frequently Asked Questions

-Yes, solar makes excellent financial sense in Rhode Island.
-With electricity rates at 28.1¢/kWh—70% above the national average—solar panels provide immediate savings and long-term protection from rising utility costs.
+Yes, solar makes strong financial sense in Rhode Island.
+With electricity rates 69% above the national average at 28.1¢/kWh and climbing 28% since 2020, solar panels offer significant long-term savings and protection from future rate increases.

 Yes, Rhode Island has net metering through Rhode Island Energy (formerly National Grid).
-The program offers 1:1 credit for excess solar energy sent to the grid at nearly full retail rates.
+The program credits excess solar energy you send to the grid against your electricity consumption on a 1:1 basis each month, minus small renewable energy charges of about 2.2-2.5 cents per kWh.

-Rhode Island’s property tax exemption ensures you won’t pay higher taxes on this increased value, making solar a smart long-term investment that pays dividends when you sell your home.
+In Rhode Island, where the median home value is around $400,000, this could mean an additional $16,400 in home value.
+Plus, Rhode Island’s property tax exemption ensures you won’t pay higher property taxes on this added value, making solar a smart investment for your home’s future.